UK warns off BP suitors now Shell unavailable as 'white knight'

 Rather, it is a response to speculation that Shell's move for BG could be the start of a wave of industry consolidation similar to the one at the end of the 1990s -- during another oil price decline.

-Rumours of bids for BP from U.S. rivals ExxonMobil and Chevron, as well as Shell, have moved the company's stock at least three times over the past year.
+Rumours of bids for BP from U.S. rivals ExxonMobil (XOM.N) and Chevron (CVX.N), as well as Shell, have moved the company's stock at least three times over the past year.

 FLEXING MUSCLES